HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Prince Edward Island: Update in 2025

 Below, find the full schedule of 8 official statutory holidays alongside 5 optional general holidays for Prince Edward Island in 2025.

-Here are the 8 official paid statutory holiday dates that employees are entitled to have off work with pay in 2025:
+Here are the 8 official paid statutory holiday dates that employees are entitled to have off work with pay in 2024, 2025 and 2026:

-Employers may choose to observe the optional general holidays in PEI for 2025.
+Employers may choose to observe the optional general holidays in PEI.

 Who Qualifies for Statutory Holiday Pay in Prince Edward Island?